layfou/telegram-bot-server-boilerpate/README.md

 Backend : https://simple-express-api-vercel.onrender.com

+## About this bot

 This bot will send you back whatever text or emoji you send him.

-This is a project setup that links express js and telegram bot api.